moerv9/sentiment/docs/1_Research.md

 </br>

 ## Coin Comparison
 In March 2022, there were a total of 18000 cryptocurrencies.
-To minimize the number of coins for comparison, it is wise to look at the biggest coins by market capitalisation (see Figure 1).
+To minimize the number of coins for comparison, it is wise to look at the biggest coins by MCap (see Figure 1).
 They are the most known and impactful.

 ![Coinmarketcap from the 5.3.2022](./img/research/coinmcap_532022.jpeg)
 ##### *Figure 1: Snapshot from the 5th March 2022 from [Coinmarketcap](https://coinmarketcap.com)*
 </br>

-Stablecoins like Tether, USD Coin or Terra are not included, since they are pegged to a FIAT-Currency like the US-Dollar.
-It is totally normal to trade with Currencies or Stablecoins, but you most likely loose to professionals, and you need to use leverage to even get a good arbitrage.
+[Stablecoins](9_Appendices.md#s) like Tether, USD Coin or Terra are not included, since they are pegged to a FIAT-Currency like the US-Dollar.
+It is totally normal to trade with Currencies or Stablecoins, but you most likely loose to professionals, and you need to use leverage to even get a good [arbitrage](9_Appendices.md#a).
 In Figure 2 it can be seen, that the Trading-Volume (30days) of Tether is enormously more than the total circulating supply.
 While this is a good sign for liquidity and trading itself it is not very suitable for our Use-Case.
-Therefore, we will focus on the Top 5 Cryptocurrencies based on market capitalisation: Bitcoin, Ethereum's Ether, Binance Chain BNB, Ripples XRP and Cardanos ADA.
+Therefore, we will focus on the top five cryptocurrencies based on MCap: Bitcoin, Ethereum's Ether, Binance Chain BNB, Ripples XRP and Cardanos ADA.

 </br>